FOI-Bioinformatics/nanometa_live/README.md

 # Nanometa Live: Real-time Metagenomic Analysis

 Nanometa Live is a comprehensive workflow equipped with a graphical user interface (GUI) for real-time metagenomic sequencing analysis.
-It's designed for the Oxford Nanopore MinION and Flongle flow cells.
-Utilizing Kraken2 for classification and BLAST for sequence validation, it offers a dynamic, offline-capable solution with custom database support.
+It is designed for Oxford Nanopore MinION and Flongle flow cells and utilizes Kraken2 for classification and BLAST for sequence validation.
+The tool offers a dynamic, offline-capable solution with custom database support.

 <img src="https://github.com/FOI-Bioinformatics/nanometa_live/blob/main/screenshots/main_tab.png" alt="main view" width="900" height="450">